 Following discussions with FIA and Formula 1, this year, Pirelli has simplified its tyre range and its markings.
 There are now five compounds, identified with markings from C1 for the hardest, to C5 for the softest.

 But F1 fans won’t have to worry about letters and numbers: the cars will always run tyres with three different compounds and colours.
 The colours remain the same at every race, but the compounds can vary according to the track.

 The hardest of the three will feature white bands, the medium compound will be yellow and the soft will be distinguished by a red band.

 For the third time in its history, the Formula 1 World Championship will be held over 21 rounds: 11 Grands Prix will take place in Europe, 5 in Asia, 4 in America and 1 in Australia.
 In fact the 2019 F1 season gets underway in Melbourne, with the Grand Prix taking place on 17th March.

 This year features a special landmark event, when the Chinese GP will be the 1000th race in the history of this sport.
 That’s something to celebrate!
 The long season ends on 1st December in Abu Dhabi.

-First qualifying session of 2019, here in Melbourne.
-Here our drivers and team’s reaction:
+First day of practice here in Barcelona.
+Here are our team’s comments: